 Walnuts clock in at around 2.9mg of iron per 100g, which is 16% of our DV.

-Simply sprinkle them over your go-to salads or breakfast bowls for additional texture and a rich and toasty flavor.
+Simply sprinkle them over your go-to salads or breakfast bowls for additional texture and a rich and toasty flavour.
 If you’re a little peckish you can even grab a handful as a healthy iron-rich snack.

 At Erbology, we shell our walnuts to order ensuring they reach you as fresh as possible.
 Our nuts are shipped to us in small batches from farmers in Transylvania.
 Once we receive them, we perform additional quality checks to select the best nuts.
 Then, we ship them straight to you, with no delays, and almost no time spent in storage.